triadtitans/seminar_rigid_body_methods/livensprinciple.md

 # Livens principle
-This section will introduce livens principle, show that it is equivalent to the Lagrangian approach of mechanics and explain how it is used in our integrator.
-First however we need some background on conjugate momenta and the configuration manifold.
+This section will introduce the Livens principle, show that it is equivalent to the Lagrangian approach of mechanics and explain how it is used in our integrator.
+First, however, we need some background on conjugate momenta and the configuration manifold.

 ## Conjugate Moment $p$
-If we consider a mechanical system described in some minimal coordinates $\mathcal{Q}$, we know the lagrangian takes the form
+If we consider a mechanical system described in some minimal coordinates $\mathcal{Q}$, we know that the Lagrangian takes the form

 $$
     L: